 Foreign Exchange Program

-- Demonstrate a sincere interest in understanding other people, rather than enforcing your own point of view.
+- Open to participating in the activities and customs of a host country or countries.
+Demonstrate a sincere interest in understanding other people, rather than enforcing their own point of view.

 - Demonstrate a desire to integrate into a family setting and the ability to abide by the rules of the host families in which they live.

 - Understand that country partners exchanges are rural based.
 Possess experience and/or knowledge of rural life and their state’s rural organizations and educational activities.

 - Understand that this is a cultural immersion program and not a vacation.
 Any excursions, tours, and experiences are courtesy of the host country and/or the host families.

 - Positively represent the IFYE Program by adhering to the IFYE Code of Conduct and IFYE Participation Agreement.